Safety First: How To Prioritize Safety First In Every Aspect Of Life

 2. Protects against frontal, lateral, and rear impacts

-3. Additionally certified as a sports helmet
+3. Additionally, it is certified as a sports helmet

 Cons: